visyonXR/XReco/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+##  License

-This project is part of the XReco ecosystem by Visyon Technologies.
+This project is part of the XReco ecosystem by Visyon360.

-## 🆘 Support
+## Support

 For technical support and questions:
 - Visit our documentation at `https://xrcapsule.visyon.tech/`